ibnuda/fpmortals/manuscript/complete.md

 reminded us.

-Mohon diingat bahwa pada bab 4.1, `refineV` mengembalikan sebuah `Either`, sesuai dengan apa yang telah kompiler peringatkan.
+Mohon diingat bahwa pada bab 4.1, `refineV` mengembalikan sebuah `Either`, sesuai dengan apa yang telah kompilator peringatkan.

 As the typeclass author of `Default`, we can do better than `Functor` and provide a `MonadError[Default, String]`: